gutozntt/aws-tf-gh-runner/README.md

             docker buildx build --platform=linux/arm64  .
 ```

-The above method worked fine, however, my base image that usually took 5 minutes to build in amd64 started to take 55 minutes and my application image (on top of my base image) that usually took 2 minutes started to take 6 minutes.
-Waiting 55 minutes to build my base image was really out of scope and would slow down the development of the project.
+The above method worked, however, the base image that usually took 5 minutes to build in amd64 started to take 55 minutes and the application image (on top of my base image) that usually took 2 minutes started to take 6 minutes.
+Waiting 55 minutes to build the base image was really out of scope and would slow down the CI/CD process.

 ## The Solution

-The solution for the above challenges inspired me to create this automation project where you will have on-demand self-hosted runners on AWS to run your jobs.
-My use case is more related to docker builds but you really can use this for anything.
-In addition to that, you can configure your runners specifications all together with your pipeline yaml files.
+The solution for the above challenges inspired creation of this automation project where there will have on-demand self-hosted runners on AWS to run the project jobs.
+This use case is more related to docker builds but it really can be used for anything.
+In addition to that, runners can be configured with whatever specifications with the project pipeline yaml files.
 Keep reading for instructions and documentation.

 # Get Started